 Statistics released by the Florida Department of Highway Safety and Motor Vehicles show there were a total of 388,032 car crashes in Florida in 2017.
-Of these, 3,451 of them involved bicycles and resulted in 78 fatalities.
+Of these, 3,451 crashes involved bicycles and resulted in 78 fatalities.
 Even when bicyclists wear protective gear such as helmets, severe injuries and death can occur when they are in an accident with a motor vehicle.
 These injuries can have negative impacts on your lifestyle and finances.
 Experienced Vero Beach bicycle accident lawyers could help you or a loved one recover your damages if you are the victim of a bike accident that occurred because of someone else’s careless or reckless driving.
 Kogan & DiSalvo’s dedicated personal injury lawyers could help you put together a strong case against the defendant to prove their negligence and hold them financially accountable.

 Drivers need to be especially cognizant of bicyclists on the road.
 Accidents can happen in the blink of an eye.
 A common cause of bicycle accidents is driver inattentiveness.
 Even a quick glance at a cell phone or reaching down to pick up something that fell can cause a driver to hit someone on their bike.
 Driving carefully to ensure the safety of all people sharing the road requires a high level of attention.

 Other causes of bike crashes are aggressive or careless driving.
 This includes excessive speed.
 Both drivers of vehicles and bicyclists should pay close attention to their speed.
 Drivers should not exceed the posted speed limit and both drivers and bicyclists may need to adjust their speed due to weather or road conditions.